Info for Authors – Social Media Guide

 Do You Need Your Own Website?

-Every author published by the Hachette Book Group has dedicated author and book pages on our corporate Website, hachettebookgroup.com.
-Our Web development team ensures that our book and author pages rank high in search, are optimized for viewing on different screen sizes, and offer easy navigation and purchase options.
-Your book and author pages on hbgusa.com can be enhanced through special content and link back to your social accounts.
-We regularly analyze our Web traffic to ensure that our pages are delivering optimal performance.
+Every author published by the Hachette Book Group has dedicated author and book pages on our corporate website, hachettebookgroup.com.
+Our web development team ensures that our book and author pages rank high in searches, are optimized for viewing on different screen sizes, and offer easy navigation and purchase options.
+Your book and author pages on hachettebookgroup.com can be enhanced through special content and link back to your social accounts.
+We regularly analyze our web traffic to ensure that our pages are delivering optimal performance.

-Many of our authors decide that their pages on our corporate Website are sufficient.
-Developing your own Website requires some effort in the initial set up as well as ongoing upkeep.
-While Wordpress and other platforms have made it much easier and cheaper to create a professional-looking Website, you may still need to hire a Web designer to create a more customized experience.
+Many of our authors decide that their pages on our corporate website are sufficient.
+Developing your own Website requires some effort in the initial setup as well as ongoing upkeep.
+While WordPress and other platforms have made it much easier and cheaper to create a professional-looking website, you may still need to hire a web designer to create a more customized experience.

-If you would like to explore options for creating your own Website, or are thinking about upgrading an older Website, we’re happy to provide advice, recommend online tools, or connect you with designers.
+If you would like to explore options for creating your own website, or are thinking about upgrading an older Website, we’re happy to provide advice, recommend online tools, or connect you with designers.
 We can also participate in the development of your personal site by contributing platform and design advice or by providing content such as book jackets and excerpts.
-We've also collected some of our top tips for author websites below if you decide to develop your own.
+We've also collected some of our top tips for author websites below.

 Our Top Tips If You Choose to Develop Your Own Author Website

-You can sign up with a free service like Wordpress.com, Blogger.com, or a paid service such as wix.com or squarespace.com, which include domain registration.
+You can sign up with a free service like WordPress.com, Blogger.com, or a paid service such as Wix.com or Squarespace.com, which include domain registration.
 These programs are very easy to work with and don’t require any website coding knowledge.

-Building your own website may seem like a daunting task, but it doesn’t have to be!
-Keep it simple: include an extended biography, your books with book covers and buy links (Publisher Page, Amazon, Barnes & Noble, Apple Books, Kobo, IndieBound, Ripped Bodice, etc.), a contact email, and all your social media handles.
+Building your own website may seem like a daunting task, but it doesn’t have to be.
+Keep it simple: include an extended biography, your books with cover images and links to purchase them (Publisher Page, Amazon, Barnes & Noble, Apple Books, Kobo, IndieBound, Ripped Bodice, etc.), a contact email, and all your social media handles.
 Also, be sure that your website is mobile optimized (which can be done easily using any of the programs above).

 Content Your Author Website Should Have

-- Homepage.
-A homepage introducing your author brand.
+- Home Page.
+A Home Page introducing your author brand.
 Your newest book and its description are perfect to include here.

 - About Page.
-Here you will include your author photo and professional bio.
-You can also include a more fun biography about yourself as well.
+Include your author photo and professional bio.

 - Books Page.
-List all of your books, including upcoming titles
+List all of your books, including upcoming titles.

-- Contact.
-Include a contact email or other contact method that readers, media, and industry folks can use to contact you
+- Contact Page.
+Include a contact email or other contact method that readers, media, and industry folks can use to contact you.

 - Social Media Links.
 Link all of your social media accounts.
-Most websites include these in the header and footer, but you may also include them in your About page and your Contact page.
+Most websites include these in the header and footer, but you may also include them in your About Page and your Contact Page.

 Content to Consider for Your Website

 - Blog.
 While a blog isn’t necessary, it is a great way to interact with readers.
-You can write about anything you want, but it is important to spend most posts talking about your writing and books in some way.
-This can be sharing your inspirations, talking about your writing process, sharing a playlist for your book, or even sharing book-related recipes!
+You can write about a variety of topics, but it is important to spend most posts talking about your writing and books in some way.
 How often you post to your blog is up to you, but it is important to stay consistent.

 - News.
-Share all of the news about your book and you as an author!
+Share news about your book and you as an author.
 Your publicist will share media hits with you, and these are always wonderful to share on your website

 - Events.
-If you are doing any book signings, school visits, Instagram lives, or other physical or digital events, your website is a vital place to put them.
+If you are doing any book signings or school visits, streaming on Instagram Live, or hosting other physical or digital events, your website is a vital place to host them.

 - FAQ.
 Many authors include a general FAQ page to answer their readers’ most frequently asked questions.
-This is also the perfect place to add some humor and show off your unique personality!
+This is also the perfect place to add some humor and show off your unique personality.

 - Newsletter Sign-up.
-If you have a newsletter, you’ll want to include a sign-up section on your website’s Homepage and About page.
+If you have a newsletter, you’ll want to include a sign-up section on your website’s Home Page and About Page.

 Additional Ideas for Website Content

-While none of these ideas are absolutely necessary, they are great ideas to spruce up your website, make it unique, and encourage readers to keep coming back.
+While none of these ideas is absolutely necessary, each one is a great idea to spruce up your website, make it unique, and encourage readers to keep coming back.

 - Share book excerpts and bonus chapters